co0lc0der/yii2-adminlte3-widgets/README.md

 ### Public properties, its types and default values

-- `string $title` - title of a card, if title is empty tabs will be placed on the left side of the card header
+- `string $title = ''` - title of a card, if title is empty tabs will be placed on the left side of the card header
 - `string $color = ''` - color of a card header (Bootstrap 4 colors. 'success', 'danger' еtс.)
 - `bool $outline = false` - makes an outlined card
 - `bool $background = false` - makes a colored card, uses $color property (Bootstrap 4 colors)